 Defining Roles

-As part of the process definition, RTC allows to define new roles.
+As part of the process definition, RTC allows defining new roles.

 On the Application Administration page of the web client, click the Roles tab.

 Do one of the following:

 To add a role, click the Add Role icon.
 Enter an identifier for the role.
 This ID is used in the process configuration code, and in the Role Details lists when you add members to a team.
 Optionally, enter a name for the role.
 To indicate that the role is intended to be assigned to only one team member, set the Cardinality attribute to single.
 To indicate that the role is intended to be assigned to multiple team members, set the Cardinality attribute to many.
 Optionally, enter a description of the role in the Description field.